 2 Cut off a piece of parchment to fit generously into a 2-quart baking dish so it reaches up and out the sides.
 Brush the paper with olive oil and place the grape cluster into the pan.
 Drizzle with the honey, and garnish with the thyme.
 Sprinkle with a good pinch of salt and a few turns of pepper.

-3 Roast until the grapes release some of their juices, and a few of them burst and begin to shrivel, about 30 minutes, depending on their size.
+3 Roast until the grapes release some of their juices, and a few of them burst and begin to shrivel, 30 to 35 minutes, depending on the type and size.

 4 Optional: Remove the pan, and preheat the broiler for a few minutes with a rack placed about 4 inches away from the heat.
 Broil, watching closely, until a few grapes have blackened spots, 2 to 3 minutes.
 Serve warm, cutting off portions with kitchen shears and spooning a bit of the juices on top.